-There are two methods for installing and configuring multiple products in one domain.
+There are two methods to install and configure multiple products in one domain.
+This is also known as extending a domain.

 • Method 1.

 Install and configure Product A, including creating the schemas and starting all servers in the domain to verify a successful domain configuration.